wahani/modules/README.md

 ```

 And of course we can do this with `reInit = FALSE` should this be desirable.
 In
-this case both modules are essentially the same.
+this case both modules are essentially a copy of a reference.

 ```r